Cat Among the Pigeons: Plot summary

-One night, as Miss Johnson and Miss Chadwick are on their way to investigate a suspicious light in the new Sports Pavilion, a shot is heard and they rush in only to find Miss Springer dead.
+One night, Miss Chadwick and Miss Johnson notice a light in the sports pavilion and hear a gunshot; upon investigating, they find Miss Springer murdered.
 When the police begin to investigate, Goodman reveals to Inspector Kelsey, and later to Miss Bulstrode, that he works for British Intelligence.
 He is at Meadowbank to track down the gems Rawlinson smuggled out, by monitoring Prince Ali Yusuf's cousin, Shaista, who is attending the school.
 Meanwhile, Jennifer complains to her friend Julia Upjohn that her racquet no longer feels balanced, and they swap racquets.
-Later, a strange woman approaches Jennifer to present her with a new racquet, claiming it is from her Aunt Gina, and takes Jennifer's old racquet in exchange.
-However, the sharper Julia finds this suspicious, and Aunt Gina later writes to reveal that she had not sent her niece the new racquet.
+Later, a strange woman approaches Jennifer to present her with a new racquet, claiming it is from Jennifer's Aunt Gina, and takes the old racquet in exchange.
+However, the sharper Julia finds this suspicious, and Aunt Gina later writes to reveal that she had not sent Jennifer a new racquet.

 The following weekend, Shaista is kidnapped by someone posing as her uncle's chauffeur.
 That night, Miss Vansittart is murdered with a sandbag in the Sports Pavilion.

-After Jennifer and many other students are fetched home by worried parents, Julia investigates Jennifer's racquet and finds the smuggled jewels.
-When someone attempts to enter her room during the night, she quickly flees the school to tell her story to Hercule Poirot, who she has heard stories about from her "Aunt" Maureen (Mrs. Summerhayes from Mrs. McGinty's Dead).
+After Jennifer and many other students are fetched home by worried parents, Julia investigates the racquet she swapped with Jennifer and finds the smuggled jewels.
+When someone attempts to enter Julia's room during the night, she quickly flees the school to tell her story to Hercule Poirot, whom she has heard stories about from her Aunt Maureen (Mrs. Summerhayes from Mrs. McGinty's Dead).

 While Poirot is at Meadowbank investigating the murders, Miss Blanche is murdered with a sandbag.
-Interviewing Miss Bulstrode, Poirot learns that Julia's mother, Mrs. Upjohn, had noticed someone at the school the first day of the term whom she knew from fifteen years earlier while serving in counterintelligence during the war.
+Interviewing Miss Bulstrode, Poirot learns that Julia's mother, Mrs. Upjohn, who once worked in British counterintelligence during the war, recognized a fellow agent at the school on the first day of term.